The Debt Trap: How Capital Drains Our Communities

 What to Expect

-Participants will begin with a grounding conversation on the realities of small business debt and the difficult financial decisions entrepreneurs are often forced to make.
+Participants will begin with a grounding conversation on the realities of small business debt, delayed capital access, and the difficult financial decisions entrepreneurs and organizations are often forced to make.

 Interactive Debt Scenario Exercise